zahar-kohut-ucu/EGC_project/README.md

 > 🔧 **Some parameters and file paths are hardcoded** in scripts (e.g., dataset paths, checkpoint directories).
 >
-> Make sure to adjust these for your own machine in files under `scripts/`.
+> Make sure to adjust these for your own machine.

 ---